hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.9.8: Added new pre-built templates.
+* 1.9.9: Removed unnecessary space at the bottom of the gallery.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.9.9 =
+= Updated: 11.12.2024 =
+* **Fixed:** Removed unnecessary space at the bottom of the gallery.

 = 1.9.8 =
 = Updated: 05.12.2024 =